autobib/autobib/docs/changelog/next.md

 ## New features

 - Autobib now has robust support for edit history.
-  This includes operations such as undo, redo, soft-deletion, and time-travel, as well as new commands for manipulating the edit history.
+  This includes sub-commands such as undo, redo, soft-deletion, reset, and time-travel, as well as sub-commands for manipulating the edit history.
   See the [data model documentation](/docs/data_model.md) and `autobib help hist` for more detail.
 - A command `autobib log` has been added to show the edit history associated with an identifier.
 - `autobib edit` now supports headless edit methods.
   Run `autobib help edit` for more detail.
 - `autobib update` now supports updating from data present in other records in your database with `autobib update --from-record`.
 - `autobib local` now supports headless methods to creating the local record from data specified at the command line.
-- `autobib import --include-files` imports files specified in the `file` field
+- `autobib import --include-files` imports files specified in the `file = {...}` field of entries in the imported bibliography.
-- New command `autobib dedup`, which attempts to find other replacement records which are equivalent to a given record.
+- A command `autobib dedup` has been added, which attempts to find replacement records which are equivalent to a given record.
   Currently, it is only possible to deduplicate based on identifiers present in the record data.

 ## Fixes